bauerca/openscihub-manifesto/README.md

 ### Public outreach

 An important goal of Openscihub is to facilitate conversation between the general public and the researchers behind the work.
-A general-public Q&A system will accompany every community and publication.
+A general-public Q&A/comment system will accompany every community and publication.
 Community experts will vote up and respond to insightful and useful questions from the public.
 These dialogues could produce efficient learning material for interested parties or researchers aspiring to join and contribute to the community.
 In addition, open conversation allows people who are excluded from traditional